CharlesIrvineKC/mozart/README.md

 %{sum: 2, y: 1, x: 1}
 ```

-Conversely, process models are not graphically constructed using a visual programming environment typical of most of current BPM development.
+Conversely, with Mazart, process models are not graphically constructed using a visual programming environment typical of most of current BPM development.
 We believe that this kind of development is avoided by a substantial segment of the software development community and in some instances is not condusive to CI/CD developmemnt processes.

 However, visual BPM modelling tools are highly regarded by business process analysts and the resulting graphical process depictions are highly readable by developers and process analysts alike.
 So, it was essential that the DSL developed produce process models that are as readily understood by process analysts as are BPMN2 process models.
 We hope you will think we have been reasonably successful achieving this goal.